Categories

 Zumba: This South American-inspired aerobic dance class boasts an estimated 4 million enthusiasts and 25,000 instructors in 40 countries.
 Zumba classes provide a social and upbeat environment for participants looking to lose weight and improve coordination and balance.
 An average person can burn up to 370 calories in one class.

 Yoga: As one of the world’s oldest forms of exercise, yoga offers many benefits, including increased flexibility and strength, muscular endurance, better posture, and mental focus.
-Many of our tennis players and golfers at The Grove regularly participate in our yoga classes to improve their flexibility, which significantly enhances their game.
-There are different types of yoga classes available:
+Many of our tennis players and golfers at The Grove regularly participate in our yoga classes to improve their flexibility, which significantly enhances their game. examples of yoga classes available:

 Vinyasa: Often referred to as flow yoga and features a lot of movement